 A last day on Colombia's Caribbean coast is dawning.
 You will be taken to the airport in Santa Marta.
 Full of new impressions you will return home where you will arrive the next day.

 Day 1 - Arrival Bogotá

-During the day you can visit the beautiful old town of la Candelaria on foot, but it is best to start with a bicycle tour (optional) through the city.
-This way you can get to places and neighbourhoods where you would otherwise never come and get a good overview of the city.
-The tour is not difficult and can be done with a normal physical condition.
+During the day you can visit the beautiful old town la Candelaria on foot, but the best way to start is with a bike tour (optional) through the city.
+This way you will get to places and neighbourhoods you would never get to otherwise and you will get a good overview of the city.
+The tour is not difficult and can be done with a normal condition.

 Day 3 - Flight Bogotá - Santa Marta

-In 1.5 hours you fly to Santa Marta.
-The city is located directly on the Caribbean Sea and you will notice this also by the temperatures.
-You can now take the slippers out of your suitcase.
+In 1,5 hours you fly to Santa Marta.
+The city is located directly on the Caribbean Sea and you will notice this in the temperatures.
+The bathing shoes you can now get out of your suitcase.

 Day 4 Santa Marta - Excursion Tayrona National Park (optional)

 From Santa Marta we offer a day trip to the famous Tayrona National Park.
-An interesting, short hike runs through the jungle and along the sea until you reach the picture-book beach "Cabo SanJuan".
-Here you can enjoy a Caribbean lunch before Dumit is taken by speedboat to Taganga.
-From the water you can see the whole beauty of the national park from a different perspective.
+An interesting, short hike runs through the jungle and along the sea until you reach the picture book beach "Cabo SanJuan".
+Here you can enjoy a Caribbean lunch before you are taken by speedboat to Taganga.
+From the water you can see the beauty of the National Park from a different perspective.
 In Taganga you will be picked up and brought back to the hotel in Santa Marta.

 - Changes of the route can be adapted to the current conditions on site.